 Any person who bikes regularly knows how dangerous it can be, as many motorists display a callous disregard for pedestrians and cyclists.
-In fact, most accidents involving cyclists are the fault of motorists who simply do not take the effort to check their surroundings.
+In fact, most accidents involving cyclists are the fault of motorists who simply do not make the effort to check their surroundings.
 This means that it is ultimately up to cyclists to make themselves visible so that they can avoid any potentially life-threatening accidents.
 Here are some of the best ways you can protect yourself and make drivers aware of your presence:

 This is bike safety 101.
 A majority of deaths in cycling accidents might have been avoided if the individuals involved had worn helmets.
 A helmet can save your life, and it is always worth wearing—no matter what.